Kaviyarasu22M/todolist-localstorage-webapp/README.md

 # 📝 Todo List App (Local Storage)

-A simple and intuitive Todo List web application built with HTML, CSS, and JavaScript.
-This app uses **Local Storage** to save your tasks, so your data stays intact even after refreshing the page or closing the browser.

 This is a simple Todo List app made with HTML, CSS, and JavaScript.
-It saves your tasks in your browser using **Local Storage**, so they don’t disappear when you refresh the page.
+It saves your tasks in your browser using **Local Storage**, so they don’t disappear when you refresh the page or closing the browser.

 ## 🌐 Live Website